nikita-s-wrk/qpg-connectedhomeip/README.md

 * QPG6105

-CHIP examples are available for the QPG6105 Development Kit board.
+Matter examples are available for the QPG6105 Development Kit board.
 All files required are stored in this repository under

 ```